tgsnake/core/README.md

 ## Notes

 - This framework is porting of pyrogram for connecting to telegram server.
 I have dedicated 2 months of my time to complete this framework from scratch.
 Research after research I do to improve this framework.
 So big thanks for pyrogram for the source, without that source code, this framework maybe unavailable.
-- This framework currently only work for nodejs, untested on another platform.
 - For more questions, ask on telegram group ([@tgsnake](https://t.me/tgsnake)) or open github issue.

 ## MIT License